Norman Reedus And Andrew Lincoln Praise ‘The Walking Dead’ Season 7 Finale

 — WalkingDeadSquad (@TWDClique) March 27, 2017

-Entertainment Tonight report that Andrew Lincoln said that he and Norman Reedus weren’t the only ones who were blown away after reading The Walking Dead Season 7 finale.
+Entertainment Tonight reports that Andrew Lincoln said that he and Norman Reedus weren’t the only ones who were blown away after reading The Walking Dead Season 7 finale.
 Lincoln maintained that there was a renewed sense of energy with all of the actors due to the brilliance of the script and that was something that had not transpired previously with other scripts.

 “There’s a palpable sense of energy and excitement in that final episode.
 I think that the crew felt it, this sort of brilliancy.
 And it was weird because it was the end of a long season and yet everybody was sort of champing at the bit to keep going.
 I’ve never felt that before in the show.”